Reduce High Triglycerides Naturally

 Reduce Unhealthy Fats

 However, anyone wishing to lower high triglycerides should avoid consuming large quantities of saturated and trans fats.
-These kinds of fats can be present in many salad dressings, canned foods, butter, whole milk, margerine, breads, red meats, and several others.
+These kinds of fats can be present in many salad dressings, canned foods, butter, whole milk, margarine, breads, red meats, and several others.

 Take More Omega-3

-Earlier in the article, we discussed unhealthy fats, but some fats are healthy and should be included in your diet, such as Omega-3 fatty acids.
+However, some fats are healthy and should be included in your diet, such as Omega-3 fatty acids.
 This type of fat is really good for the heart, as it directly reduces high triglycerides.

-Specialists recommend that you include this kind of fat at least once a week in your diet, and you can find it in salmon, sardines, rainbow trout, herring, and other kinds of fish.
+Specialists recommend that you include this kind of fat at least once a week in your diet.
+You can find it in salmon, sardines, rainbow trout, herring, and other kinds of fish.

-Limit the Consumption of Refined Carbohydrates
+Limit Your Consumption of Refined Carbohydrates

 Low-quality carbohydrates (like foods high in sugar or refined grains like white flour) severely affect your insulin levels, which can also raise your triglycerides levels.

 Consume Less Alcohol

-Some people are more sensible than others regarding alcohol, and if that’s the case with you and you want to lower your triglyceride levels, it would be advisable to exchange alcohol for drinks prepared with mineral water or natural fruit juice.
+Some people are more sensitive than others regarding alcohol.
+If that’s the case with you and you want to lower your triglyceride levels, it’s best to exchange alcohol for drinks you make with mineral water, tea or natural fruit juice.